wixplosives/stylable.io/docs/guides/handbook/namespace.md

 In the [Classes chapter](./class.mdx#resolve-global-conflicts), we briefly explained the concept of namespacing for the purpose of avoiding conflicts between stylesheets.

-In this chapter, we'll dive deeper to see how other symbols in CSS can be rendered safe to use and how namespacing can be controlled.
+In this chapter, we'll dive deeper to see how other symbols in CSS can be rendered safe to use, and how namespacing can be controlled.

 ## Supported symbols

-We've only mentioned classes up to this point, but in CSS there are many other symbols that share the same naming context and require namespacing to avoid potential conflicts.
+We've only mentioned classes up to this point, but in CSS, there are many other symbols that share the same naming context, therefore requiring namespacing to avoid potential conflicts.

 Symbols that Stylable namespaces: